How to Improve Conversions with Lead Scoring Templates (Bonus Template + Guide Included!)

 While using manual lead scoring templates will give us all of the benefits we mentioned above, there is one crucial element that it can’t help you with–and that’s saving time.

-The lead scoring template we provide will help you determine your ideal Fit, Activity, and lead scores, but applying that data to leads that exist in your database will likely be a time-consuming effort and require significant daily effort to maintain.
+The lead scoring template we provide will help you determine your ideal Fit, Activity, and lead scores.
+However, applying that data to leads that exist in your database will likely be time-consuming and require significant daily effort to maintain.

 That’s where Breadcrumbs comes into play.